ianoti/Andela_Camp/README.md

 find_max_min.py is the Python 3 module holding my implementation of the maximum minimum numbers assignement weather_prog.py is the Python 3 module holding a function tempname() which queries a string and returns the temperature and sky conditions for that city.

+Wednesday Home Session:
+html_css interface folder holds the index.html and main.css files for the simple user interface.
+BinarySearch.py is the Python 3 module holding implementation of the binary search algorithm find_missing.py is the Python 3 module holding implementation of the find a missing number assignment

 How to Run the Modules:
 -you will need Python installed on your machine
 -clone the repository
--run the modules as usual in Python.
+-the weather_prog.py module will require installation of the python Requests optional module -run the modules as usual in Python.

 Note: